 This is the least time taking task but can be very useful for your team.
 Create skill matrix template or get one by searching online on Google and modifying it as per your requirements.
-Then collect skills data from team and update this skill matrix.
+Then collect skills data from a team and update this skill matrix.

 Share this skill matrix in your team and ask all team members to keep it updated for all their skill enhancements like manual testing skills or any automation tool.
-This skill matrix can be extremely helpful for manager or team lead for allocating the right resources.
+This skill matrix can be extremely helpful for the manager or team lead for allocating the right resources.

 #4) Work on finding the root cause of common issues:

 All these are common issues in most of the projects.
 We don’t get time to work on these when we are busy having new builds ready for testing.
-But when someone from the team is on bench, the time can be effectively utilized for root cause analysis of these common problems.
+But when someone from the team is on the bench, the time can be effectively utilized for root cause analysis of these common problems.

 Start with the list of issues faced by your team in last one month.
 Discuss it with your team, do the root cause analysis and come up with the solutions to avoid repetition of it in future.
 You can also involve your team lead or manager if required.